kevin-ivy/budget-tracker-pwa/README.md

   ## Usage

   * Run "npm start" from terminal to deploy server to local port 3001
-  * Alternatively, you can visit the web link https://evening-dusk-80501.herokuapp.com/
+  * Launch http://localhost:3001 or visit the web link https://evening-dusk-80501.herokuapp.com/
+  * Be sure to install the app from the Chrome toolbar

   ## Contribute